hami-keskin/Smart-Contract-Calculator-React-Thirdweb/README.md

 # Smart Contract Calculator with React and Thirdweb

-This is a simple calculator built with React and Sepolia, which allows users to perform basic arithmetic operations using a smart contract deployed on the Sepolia network.
+This is a simple calculator built with React and Solidity, which allows users to perform basic arithmetic operations using a smart contract deployed on the Sepolia network.

 ## Getting Started